athensresearch/docs/docs/developer_guide/self-hosted.md

 - An [Athens repo](https://github.com/athensresearch/athens) cloned locally.
 We refer to this as **LC**, short for `local computer`, below.
 - A cloud server, for instance, hosted on [DigitalOcean](#digitalocean), and `ssh` access to it.
 We refer to this as **RS** short for `remote server`, below.

+## Helm Charts

+There is an unofficial, third-party created [Helm Charts deployment](https://github.com/mterhar/athens-helm), but we have not tested it ourselves.

 ### Save (Backup) Your Server

 To backup your Athens server you need to the following steps: